Graduate Minor in Bioethics

 All students must take:

-Doctoral students must also take an additional 9 credits of ethics courses, at least 3 credits of which must be BTHX courses.
+Doctoral students must complete a minimum of 14 graduate credits in bioethics, in which at least 5 credits must be BTHX courses.

 Courses must be chosen in consultation with the Bioethics Director of Graduate Studies.